 Lower School (Years 7 – 10)

 White cotton school shirt – full button (not soft collar ‘polo’ type) with logo.
 In colder weather a plain white T-shirt or roll-neck top can be worn under the shirt for extra warmth.
-This must not hang down past the arms of the school shirt.
-Scarves must be in the ‘school blue’.
+Scarves and religious headwear must be in one of the school colours (white, black or blue).

 Upper School (Years 11, 12)

 Blue cotton school shirt – full button (not soft collar ‘polo’ type) with logo.
 In colder weather a plain white or pale blue T-shirt or roll-neck top can be worn under the shirt for extra warmth.
-This must not hand down past the arms of the school shirt.
-Scarves must be in the ‘school blue’.
+Scarves and religious headwear must be in one of the school colours (white, black or blue).

 Students then have a choice of:

-- Navy blue, good quality tailored full length plain trousers – NOT denim, corduroy or tencel.
+- The navy blue Rossmoyne Senior High School, good quality tailored full length plain trousers – NOT denim, corduroy or tencel.
 Tracksuit pants are NOT permitted.

 - Suitable enclosed low heeled shoes, sturdy sports or flats.
-All footwear must be black or white.
-NO VARIATIONS ARE ACCEPTABLE.
-No slip – ons are to be worn as they can be dangerous.
+All footwear must be predominantly black or white.
+No variations are acceptable.
+No slip-ons are to be worn as they can be dangerous.

 - Black stockings can be worn with skirts and socks need to tone in with the school uniform.